numgeom/dockerfiles/fenics-notebook/README.md

 Copy and paste the URL into a web browser (such as Google Chrome).
 If port `8088` is being used, you can change it to a different port (say `8099`) by replacing `8088` with `8099 in the` `docker run` command.

-When you are finished with using Jupyter Notebook, use Control-C to stop this server and shut down all kernels (twice to skip confirmation).
+When you have finished using Jupyter Notebook, use Control-C to stop this server and shut down all kernels (twice to skip confirmation).

 ## Running as Linux environment